-Generally speaking, a media release form gives permission to a party (“the releasee”) to reproduce, modify videos, take pictures, print, and record the sound of individual(s) (usually “the releasor”), for commercial purposes.
+Generally speaking, a media release form gives permission to a party (“the releasee”) to reproduce, modify videos, take pictures, print, and record the sound of the individual(s) (usually “the releasor”), for commercial purposes.

 There are a lot of uses for media release forms.
 While professional photographers find it easier to attract new clients by reproducing the photos taken for other customers on social media, business owners tend to use the visuals and audio pre-recorded by others to save advertising expenses.

 In reality, most cases are resolved outside of court.
 In extreme scenarios where the parties resort to litigation, the media release form can serve as evidence that the releasor has willingly approved the use of his/her images and videos before their reproduction.
-It may favour the releasee more.
+It may favour the release more.

-Any use of images or footage without consent may attract breach of privacy laws.
+Any use of images or footage without consent may attract a breach of privacy laws.
 Broadly speaking, if the visuals contain personal data, then you should obtain consent from the individual being recorded or photographed — that’s when you use media release forms.

 What counts as personal data?
-If the information is related to the subject directly or indirectly and allows the others to identify him/her, then it is personal data.
+If the information is related to the subject directly or indirectly and allows others to identify him/her, then it is personal data.
 In other words, if the subject is blurred or anonymous, media release forms may not be needed depending on the circumstances of each case.

 However, the visuals contain identifiable persons most of the time: movie commentators usually insert pictures that feature photos of recognisable faces to illustrate their point, and marketing campaigns clearly display the models’ personal traits.
 Hence, a media release form may be useful.